|

 RETURN TO SCOTTISH FAMILIES PAGE

-There are numerous Pictish stones, which have survived for over a thousand years.
+There are numerous Pictish stones some of which have survived for over a thousand years.
 These include:

 |